 Customization of Training: It allows teachers to create customized lessons for training learners.

-Although Instructional Design is a handy tool for learning instructors, it does have its share of limitations as well.
+Although Instructional Design is a handy tool for learning instructors, it does have its share of limitations.

 Cost: The cost factor is a double-edged sword here.
 The low cost of availing instructional material is an advantage for learners.
-But, a huge workforce along with the latest technology and equipment is essential for instructional material development.
+However, a huge workforce, along with the latest technology and equipment, is essential for instructional material development.
 This costs a lot of money.
 As a result, the producers of instructional material may suffer.

 Quality: The quality of the instructional material can differ if it is not produced by expert instructional designers.